 python setup.py build sudo python setup.py install

-There are three levels of dependencies in astroML.
+There are two levels of dependencies in astroML.
 Core dependencies are required for the core astroML package.
-Add-on dependencies are required for the performance astroML_addons.
 Optional dependencies are required to run some (but not all) of the example scripts.
 Individual example scripts will list their optional dependencies at the top of the file.

 Several of the example scripts require specialized or upgraded packages.
 These requirements are listed at the top of the particular scripts